The Complex Lasting Results of Globalization on the Global Food System: Youth and Beyond

 - Advocating for Local Food Sovereignty

-Movements like #GrowYourBlock promote micro-agriculture in urban food deserts. - New Food Literacy Campaigns
+Movements like #GrowYourBlock promote micro-agriculture in urban food deserts. - Leading Food Literacy Campaigns

 Gen Z-led NGOs are teaching peers about food origin, food waste, and supply chains. - Driving Tech Solutions